-- Other Operating Expenditure adjusts for capital disposals with a transfer of income on disposal of assets and the amounts written off for those assets: - Financing and investment income and expenditure the statutory charges for capital financing i.e. Minimum Revenue Provision and other revenue contributions are deducted from other income and expenditure as these are not chargeable under generally accepted accounting practice; and - Taxation and non-specific grant income and expenditure capital grants are adjusted for income not chargeable under generally accepted accounting practice.
+• Other Operating Expenditure

+adjusts for capital disposals with a transfer of income on disposal of assets and the amounts written off for those assets:

+Financing and investment income and expenditure

+the statutory charges for capital financing i.e. Minimum Revenue Provision and other revenue contributions are deducted from other income and expenditure as these are not chargeable under generally accepted accounting practice; and capital grants are adjusted for income not chargeable under generally accepted accounting practice.
 Revenue grants are adjusted from those receivable in the year to those receivable without conditions or for which conditions were satisfied throughout the year.
 The Taxation and Non-Specific Grant Income and Expenditure line is credited with capital grants receivable in the year without conditions or for which conditions were satisfied in the year.